online doctor logo

 How long does it typically take for a sore throat with a fever to go away?

-The duration of a sore throat hinges on its underlying cause.
 While most viral sore throats resolve within 3 to 10 days, bacterial infections or allergies can prolong the duration of symptoms.
 The doctor may prescribe nonsteroidal anti-inflammatory drugs (NSAIDs), like naproxen, acetaminophen, and ibuprofen, to ease the symptoms.
 You need an antibiotic course for a bacterial infection like amoxicillin and penicillin, which sometimes spans around ten days or more.

 Therefore, the duration may vary depending on the causal agent.
 In the case of acute pharyngitis, the recovery time is a few days.
 However, in the case of chronic conditions, it may take longer for complete recovery.
-In either case, medications can reduce the duration of the infection and improve symptoms like pain, scratchiness, and difficulty in swallowing.
+In either case, medications can reduce the duration of the infection and improve symptoms like pain, scratchiness, and difficulty swallowing.

 When to See a Healthcare Provider